 - Providing epidemiology updates – information on the incidence, distribution, and possible control measures

-The European Union has laid down prevention and control measures to be applied where African swine fever is suspected or confirmed either in holdings or in wild boar.
+The European Union has drawn up prevention and control measures to be applied where African swine fever is suspected or confirmed either in holdings or in wild boar.